heirro/BlockTheSpot/README.md

 :warning: This mod is for the [**Desktop Application**](https://www.spotify.com/download/windows/) of Spotify on Windows, **not the Microsoft Store version**.

 #### Installation/Update:

-* Just run BlockTheSpot.bat
-or
+#### Easy Installation:
+Just run BlockTheSpot.bat.
+You don't need to download any other file.

+#### Manual Installation:
 1. Browse to Spotify installation folder `%APPDATA%\Spotify`
 2. Download chrome_elf.zip from [releases](https://github.com/mrpond/BlockTheSpot/releases)
 3. Replace chrome_elf.dll, config.ini from chrome_elf.zip to that folder.

 #### Uninstall:
-* Just run uninstall.bat
+Just run uninstall.bat or reinstall spotify
-or
-* reinstall spotify

 #### Note:
 * "chrome_elf.dll" gets replaced by Spotify Installer each time it updates, make sure to replace it again.